shevernitskiy/amo/README.md

 ### Options

+#### Request queue

-- `request_delay: number` (ms) - amo backend limits you to _7 reqs/sec_, so the client manages with it by performing requests sequentially with delay (_150ms_ by default).
-You could set your own delay number (or zero, if you want).
+Amo backend limits you to _7 reqs/sec_, so the client can manage with it by performing requests concurrently or sequently with delay.
+By default, lib performs requests concurrently (_7reqs/1000ms_ by default).
+To setup you own concurrency params use:

+- `concurrent_request: number` - size of concurrent pool
+- `concurrent_timeframe: number` - timeframe for concurrent pool (ms)

+If you want to use sequential requests, set `request_delay` option param:

+- `request_delay: number` (ms) - you can set it to zero, if you want to perform requests as it is

+#### Callbacks

 - `on_token?: (new_token: OAuth) => void | Promise<void>` - callback, that will be called on _new token_ event (during
   receiving from a code or refreshing).
 Lib manages the auth/token stuff for you, but it is strongly recommended to store the new token persistently somewhere you want (fs, db) to provide it on the next app start.